CtrlK

 Completeness

-Clearly answers both 'what' (optimizes web performance through code splitting, lazy loading, caching, Core Web Vitals monitoring) and 'when' (explicit 'Use when improving page load times, implementing service workers, or reducing bundle sizes').
+Clearly answers both what ('Optimizes web application performance through code splitting, lazy loading, caching strategies, and Core Web Vitals monitoring') and when ('Use when improving page load times, implementing service workers, or reducing bundle sizes').

 3 / 3